AkmaralKakhar/LibraryManagementSystem/README.md

 # LibraryManagementSystem

-**Project description:** LMSystem is a software developed for managing basic functions of library like keeping records of borrowed books, new books, sorting them, keeping information about them. <br>
+**Project description:** LMSystem is a software developed for managing basic functions of library like keeping records of borrowed books, new books, sorting them, keeping information about them. <br><br>
 Today in libraries hard without tracking system.
 Thera are a lot of books and readers.
 It is unreal keep all information about each book in their mind.
-So, Library management system is required anywhere. <br>
+So, Library management system is required anywhere. <br><br>
 LMS makes controlling all of this much easier, convenient and fast.
 Also, there is no need asking for books primarily librarian: everyone can use system in their needs.

 **Project methods:**